-Situated on the peaceful north-western tip of the island of Langkawi, off the west coast of Peninsula Malaysia, The Datai Langkawi is where you can nurture your well-being to the full amidst the island’s vibrant blend of local cultures, mesmerizing waterfalls, idyllic paddy fields and mangroves, and a labyrinth of secret waterways.
+Situated on the peaceful north-western tip of the island of Langkawi, off the west coast of Peninsula Malaysia, The Datai Langkawi is where you can nurture your well-being to the full amidst the island’s vibrant blend of local cultures, mesmerising waterfalls, idyllic paddy fields and mangroves, and a labyrinth of secret waterways.

 Steeped in ancient legends and primordial jungle, Pulau Langkawi is the largest island in a 99-strong archipelago.
 Nestled between mainland Malaysia to the east and the Andaman Sea to the west, the island is famous for both its outstanding natural beauty and its unique flora and fauna.